 Amazon Kinesis Data Firehose is the easiest way to reliably transform and load streaming data into data stores and analytics tools.
 You can use a Kinesis data stream as a source for a Kinesis data firehose.

-Amazon Kinesis Data Analytics enables you to query streaming data or build entire streaming applications using SQL, so that you can gain actionable insights and respond to your business and customer needs promptly.
-You can use a Kinesis data stream as a source and a destination for a Kinesis data analytics application.
+With Amazon Managed Service for Apache Flink, you can easily query streaming data or build streaming applications using Apache Flink so that you can gain actionable insights and promptly respond to your business and customer needs.
+You can use a Kinesis data stream as a source and a destination for an Amazon Managed Service for Apache Flink application.

 You can subscribe Lambda functions to automatically read records off your Kinesis data stream.
 AWS Lambda is typically used for record-by-record (also known as event-based) stream processing.